casper-network/docs-archive/theory/abstract-consensus.rst

        latestHonestMessages: ValidatorId => Option[Message]): Option[Commitee[C]]
    }

-Of course, a convenient contract for finality detectors will typically dependent on the exact shape of the surrounding software - usually because of various optimizations in place.
+Of course, a convenient contract for finality detectors will typically be dependent on the exact shape of the surrounding software - usually because of various optimizations in place.

 Calculating finality
 --------------------